 Easy!
 One book per night for a year is already 365 books.
 Do that for 3 years and you’ve read 1095 books.
 Most kids start Kindergarten at age 5, so you’ve got two years of flexibility built-in!

-There are two easy ways to keep track of your progress to 1000 Books: reading log sheets and the 1000 Books app.
+There are two easy ways to keep track of your progress to 1000 Books: reading log sheets or through Beanstack online or with the app.

-Get your reading log sheets at the 2nd Floor Check Out Desk or Download it in PDF form.
+Get your reading log sheets at the 2nd Floor Check Out Desk or download the log sheet: